 Claims Funding Europe

-- Acted as plaintiff counsel in a variety of cartel damage cases including the Air cargo, Trucks, Elevators, Sodium Chlorate, Paraffin Wax and MTB/Heineken cartels.
+- Acting as plaintiff counsel on cartel damage cases such as Air cargo, Trucks, Elevators, Sodium Chlorate, Paraffin Wax and MTB/Heineken.

 Other key lawyers: